Gordon Lunan: Arrest and trial

 Lunan, you are an educated and able man.
 You have been given every opportunity in this country and were granted the King's commission in the Canadian Army.
 I can find no excuse whatever for what you have done.

 Lunan remained free pending his appeal.
 However, he was not represented by Cohen during the appeal process, as the relationship between the two men soon broke down in a dispute over fees.

 On December 27, Smith was convicted of conspiracy to communicate confidential information to the Soviets following a four-day trial.
 In his decision, McDougall cited "an overwhelming mass of evidence" and told Smith, "It is extremely unfortunate that a man of your abilities [should be guilty of such a crime]."
 Smith was sentenced to five years.
 His appeal was denied.
 Lunan expressed regret over implicating Smith and refused to testify at his trial.

 Halperin's trial had been set for December 1946.
 However, the trial was put on hold when Lunan was called as a witness and he refused to testify.
 When the court reconvened in March 1947, the charges were dismissed due to lack of evidence when Lunan again refused to testify.
 Lunan was again charged with contempt of court and sentenced to an additional year in prison.

 On April 16, 1947, Lunan's appeals against his conviction and sentence were both denied.
-He surrendered to the Carleton County Sheriff, but could not be sent directly to Kingston due to a severe snow storm.
+He surrendered to the Carleton County Sheriff, but could not be sent directly to Kingston due to a severe snowstorm.
 Instead, he spent the next several days in the Ottawa Jail, time that was not counted toward his sentence.